-The introduction is one of the most important sections of a report—or, for that matter, any document—but introductions are often poorly written.
+The introduction is one of the most important sections of a technical document—or, for that matter, any document—but introductions are often poorly written.
 One reason may be that people misunderstand the purpose of introductions.
-An introduction introduces readers to the report and not necessarily, or only minimally, to the subject matter.
+An introduction introduces readers to the document and not necessarily, or only minimally, to the subject matter.
 "Introduction" does not equal "background"; it may contain some background but only minimally.

-Readers have an understandable need to know some basic things about a report before they begin reading it: such as what is it about, why was it written, what's it for, for whom is it written, and what are its main contents.
-Readers need a basic orientation to the topic, purpose, situation, and contents of a report—in other words, an introduction.
+Readers have an understandable need to know some basic things about a document before they begin reading it: such as what is it about, why was it written, what's it for, for whom is it written, and what are its main contents.
+Readers need a basic orientation to the topic, purpose, situation, and contents of a document—in other words, an introduction.

 Imagine that, years ago, you were writing a recommendation report about CD-ROM computer devices.
 You might be tempted to use the introduction to discuss the background of compact disc development or its theoretical side.
 That might be good stuff to include in the report, and it probably belongs in the report—but not in the introduction, or at least not in much detail or length.

-For 10-page reports, introductions might average one half to one full page.
+For 10-page documents, introductions might average one half to one full page.
 On that one page, you might have three paragraphs.
 One of those paragraphs could be devoted to background information—in other words, to introducing the subject matter.
-But the other two paragraphs must do the job of introducing the report and orienting the reader to the report, as discussed in the following.
+But the other two paragraphs must do the job of introducing the report and orienting the reader to the document, as discussed in the following.

 Be sure to check out the additional examples: introductions to instructions and reports.